Reviews You Can Rely On

 Electric Cargo Bikes

-In our opinion, the best cargo bikes are more likely to replace a car for most people than any other style of electric bike.
+In our opinion, cargo ebikes are more likely to replace a car for most people than any other style of electric bike.
 Add a motor to this style of bike, and you're that much closer to living car-free.
 Often, these bikes are extra long to accommodate a larger rear cargo rack or have a box/wheelbarrow-style cargo space in the front or rear of the rider.
 A dual kickstand is also a common feature that helps support added length and heavier weight.
 Most brands that produce cargo bikes also sell various accessories to tailor the storage/cargo space to your needs.
 Items like front/rear baskets, bike trailer attachments, child seats, and mounts for your favorite bike pannier bags can add space and customize cargo-carrying capability.
 This larger hauling capacity and extended length can mean trickier handling and a much heavier bike.
 These models are not very portable and are best suited to those who can ride them straight out of the garage.
-We've performed exhaustive testing of the best cargo bikes.
+We've performed exhaustive testing of cargo bikes.
 The chart below shows how all those bikes compared to one another.

 electric bike - fat tire e-bikes have knobby tires that expand their surface...